LykkeCity/Lykke.Bil2.Ripple.TransactionsExecutor/README.md

-# Lykke.Bil2.Ripple.TransactionsExecutor
+# Ripple integration transaction executor

-Ripple Bil2 integration
+This component of blockchain integration is intended for building and executing transactions.